nemocrys/emissivity-measurement/README.md

 > S. Foroushani, A. Wintzer, K. Dadzis, In-situ measurement of emissivity in crystal growth furnaces, International Heat Transfer Conference (IHTC17), Cape Town, South Africa, Paper 545 (2023).

 ## Required hardware:
 An externally controllable heating plate, one Pt-sensor, a normal and a ratio pyrometer (depending on the used branch).
-The probe should have a side hole to the center, about 1 mm blow the surface, for inserting the contact sensor.
+The sample should have a side hole to the center, about 1 mm blow the surface, for inserting the contact sensor.
 See [here](https://github.com/nemocrys/exp-T-control) for a list of sample devices.

 ![Measurement setup](schematic.jpg?raw=true "Measurement setup")